jeaye/blog.jeaye.com/_drafts/2016-11-30-vim-clojure.md

 ### Pitfalls to dodge

+#### Start your REPL first
+Since vim-fireplace relies on connecting to the nREPL for its inner workings, and manually connecting to such a REPL is tedious, consider just starting the REPL before opening up Vim.

 #### When using vim-fireplace, no `.nrepl-port` file is found
 If you need to manually `:Connect` and type in your nREPL port, there's something wrong.
 I've found that `lein repl` creates the appropriate